 That portion of said property taxes in excess of such base amount in the Phase 1 Tax Increment Area, except for that portion of property taxes which are collected on behalf of South Adams County Fire Protection District No. 4 pursuant to the terms of the IGA with the Authority, is defined for purposes of this Agreement as the "Property Tax Increment Revenue".
-That portion of municipal sales and use taxes, currently set at 4.5%, as may be changed by the City from time to time, in excess of such base amount, is defined for purposes of this Agreement as the "Sales Tax Increment Revenue".
-That portion of municipal lodgers taxes, currently set at 4% percent, as may be changed by the City from time to time, in excess of such base amount, is defined for purposes of this Agreement as the "Lodgers Tax Increment Revenue".
-The Property Tax Increment Revenue, Sales Tax Increment Revenue, and the Lodgers Tax Increment Revenue for the Phase 1 Tax Increment Area collected by Adams County and the City, shall be allocated to and, when collected paid into the Authority's tax increment revenue fund to pay the principal of, the interest on, and any other premiums due in connection with the bonds of, loans or advances to or indebtedness incurred by, whether funded, refunded, assumed, or otherwise, the Authority for financing or refinancing, in whole or in part, the Urban Renewal Project, or to make payments authorized by the Act.
-Unless and until the total valuation for assessment of the taxable property in the Phase 1 Tax Increment Area exceeds the base valuation for assessment of the taxable property in the
+That portion of municipal sales taxes, set at 3.5% in excess of such base amount, is defined for purposes of this Agreement as the "Sales Tax Increment Revenue".
+For clarity, the 3.5% municipal sales tax rate is established because a portion of the City's sales tax rate of 4.5% is dedicated to the construction of identified parks, recreation amenities, and roads.
+Therefore, no portion of the 1.0% sales tax approved by voters on November 5, 2013, or any future increase will be included as part of the Sales Tax Increment.

-Phase 1 Tax Increment Area, all of the taxes levied upon taxable property in the Phase 1 Tax Increment Area shall be paid into the funds of the respective public bodies.
+The Property Tax Increment Revenue and Sales Tax Increment Revenue for the Phase 1 Tax Increment Area collected by Adams County and the City, shall be allocated to and, when collected paid into the Authority's tax increment revenue fund to pay the principal of, the interest on, and any other premiums due in connection with the bonds of, loans or advances to or indebtedness incurred by, whether funded, refunded, assumed, or otherwise, the Authority for financing or refinancing, in whole or in part, the Urban Renewal Project, or to make payments authorized by the Act.
+Unless and until the total valuation for assessment of the taxable property in the Phase 1 Tax Increment Area exceeds the base valuation for assessment of the taxable property in the Phase 1 Tax Increment Area, all of the taxes levied upon taxable property in the Phase 1 Tax Increment Area shall be paid into the funds of the respective public bodies.
 When such bonds, loans, advances and indebtedness, including interest thereon and any premiums due in connection therewith, have been paid, all taxes upon the taxable property in the Phase 1 Tax Increment Area shall be paid into the funds of the respective public bodies.